matthooks/vimeo/README.markdown

     Vimeo::Simple
     Vimeo::Advanced

-Let's look at the Simple first.

 ## Simple API

+Let's look at the [Simple API](http://www.vimeo.com/api/docs/simple-api) first.

-The wrapper for the [Simple API](http://www.vimeo.com/api/docs/simple-api) consists of several classes.
+The wrapper for the Simple API consists of several classes.
 To use the Simple API, just call one of the class methods.
 For example:

     user_info = Vimeo::Simple::User.info("matthooks")
     # =>